thaddavis/crewai_and_agentops_script/video_script/1/6_adding_agents_config.md

   )
 ```

-Here we see that we're designing our crew to consist of 2 agents (gw & tj)
+And zooming out, we can see that we're designing our crew to consist of 2 agents (gw & tj)

 ## Let's try running our crew again

+- Now that we've defined our agents let's try running them again...

 - `python src/our_crew_of_agents/main.py`